reo113/CSC-245-Intro-to-DataScience-Group-Project/README.md

 This dataset provides information about video games that have been released on various platforms over the years.

 ## Dataset Information
-The dataset contains the following columns:\n
+The dataset contains the following columns:
 1. Title: Title of the game
 2. Release Date: Date of release of the game's first version
 3. Team: Game developer team